 Bleeding disorders are a group of conditions in which there is a problem with the body's blood clotting process.
 These disorders can lead to heavy a...

 When you bleed, a series of reactions take place in the body that helps blood clots form.
 This process is called the coagulation cascade.
 It involves special proteins called coagulation, or clotting, factors.
 You may have a higher chance of excess bleeding if one or more of these factors are missing or are not functioning like they should.

 Factor VIII (eight) is 1 such coagulation factor.
 Hemophilia A is the result of the body not making enough factor VIII.

 Hemophilia A is caused by an inherited X-linked recessive trait, with the defective gene located on the X chromosome.
-Females have two copies of the X chromosome, so if the factor VIII gene on one chromosome doesn't work, the gene on the other chromosome can do the job of making enough factor VIII.
+Females have 2 copies of the X chromosome.
+So if the factor VIII gene on 1 chromosome does not work, the gene on the other chromosome can do the job of making enough factor VIII.

 If a woman has a defective factor VIII gene, she is considered a carrier.
 This means the defective gene can be passed down to her children.
-In a woman who carries the defective gene, any of her male children will have a 50% chance of having hemophilia A, while any of her female children will have a 50% chance of being a carrier.
+Boys born to such women have a 50% chance of having hemophilia A. Their daughters have a 50% chance of being a carrier.
 All female children of men with hemophilia carry the defective gene.
-Genetic testing is available for concerned parents.
+Risk factors for hemophilia A include: